sauravphulera/Netflix-GPT/README.md

 - Get Movies Data from TBD API's
 - Store Movies Data in store
 - Embeded youtube video player and autoplayed it for home page
+- Listed all Movies (Popular, trending, upcoming and top rate)
+- Created Custom hooks for calling all these api's and provide them in store

 # Features